neeleythere/scouts-grading/README.md

 # Scout Grading

 Designed to minimise the administration that accompanies running a scout troop.
-This includes attendance logging, automatically generated patrol grading forms & a smart patrol calculater.
+This includes attendance logging, automatically generated patrol grading forms & a smart patrol point calculater.
 Displays data in an easy to read format.

 Utilises Google [forms](https://forms.google.com) & [sheets](https://sheets.google.com) to allow for simple, UI based modification and customisation.